kubernetes/website/content/en/docs/setup/production-environment/windows/user-guide-windows-nodes.md

-#### Join Windows Worker
+### Join Windows Worker Node

 In this section we'll cover configuring a Windows node from scratch to join a cluster on-prem.
-If your cluster is on a cloud you'll likely want to follow the cloud specific guides in the next section.
+If your cluster is on a cloud you'll likely want to follow the cloud specific guides in the [public cloud providers section](#public-cloud-providers).

 #### Preparing a Windows Node